-My current collection includes a Macintosh Classic, a Macintosh SE, a Quadra 660AV, a Quadra 840AV, a Power Macintosh 7500/100 (upgraded with a 350 MHz NewerTech G3 Accelerator), a Power Macintosh 7300/200 (upgraded with a Sonnet 500 MHz G3 Accelerator), a PowerMac G3 All-In-One (the Molar Mac), a G4 Cube (upgraded with a 1.2 GHz Sonnet G4 Accelerator), a 2.3 GHz Dual Core PowerMac G5, and the last of the G5s, a 2.5 GHz G5 Quad.
-I also have a 2.2 GHz 2008 MacBook Pro, a 3.2 GHz 2008 Mac Pro and my current “daily driver”, a 3.4 GHz 27″ iMac.
+Highlights from my current collection include a Macintosh Classic, a Macintosh SE, a Quadra 660AV, a Quadra 840AV, a Power Macintosh 7500/100 (upgraded with a 350 MHz NewerTech G3 Accelerator), a Power Macintosh 7300/200 (upgraded with a Sonnet 500 MHz G3 Accelerator), a PowerMac G3 All-In-One (the Molar Mac), a G4 Cube (upgraded with a 1.2 GHz Sonnet G4 Accelerator), a 2.3 GHz Dual Core PowerMac G5 (my first personal Mac), and the last of the G5s, a 2.5 GHz G5 Quad.
+I also have a 2.2 GHz 2008 MacBook Pro, a 3.2 GHz 2008 Mac Pro, a 3.4 GHz 2011 27″ iMac and the latest addition to the collection and my new “daily driver”, an M1 Max equipped Mac Studio.
 My favorite?
-The G4 Cube, hands down – the Cube defines the word “innovation”.
+The G4 Cube, hands down – the Cube defines style and innovation.

 Thank you for visiting my blog – I hope you enjoy it!